-PSY 5500 Industrial and Organizational Psychology (3)
+PSY 5500 Industrial and Organizational Psychology (3) Prerequisite: Permission of instructor.

 Advanced survey course covering the major topics within the field of I/O psychology including employee selection, training and development, performance appraisal, job analysis leadership, work motivation and organizational development.
 The treatment of these topics will emphasize methodological, measurement and data analysis practices in the field.